chkp-altrevin/buildserver/README.md

    Example: C:\buildserver\vagrant ssh
 Upon SSH login, you'll be greeted with a custom MOTD and available commands to assist with further setup.

+---

+### 🧰 Use Case 2: Bring Your Own Linux

+---

+## 🛠️ Clone and Make it Yours!

+**Prior to cloning**

+**For Windows Vagrant and VirtualBox users**
+- If you use Windows (non-wsl): Set the following: `git config --global core.autocrlf input` This will keep your commits clean with LF only, even if editing on Windows.

 **🚀 Pro Tip!**
 If you see errors similiar to:
 ```